 Royal Yacht Squadron

-Founded in 1815, the Royal Yacht Squadron (RYS) is one of the oldest and most prestigious yacht clubs in the world and celebrated its Bicentenary with a spectacular series of regattas in 2015.
+Founded in 1815, the Royal Yacht Squadron (RYS) is one of the oldest and most prestigious yacht clubs in the world.

 Royal Ocean Racing Club, Cowes

 The Royal Ocean Racing Club (RORC) was founded in 1925 in Plymouth following the very first Fastnet race.
-It is a national authority for the measurement and rating of offshore yachts, and is involved in the organisation of offshore events around the world.
-The RORC hosts a busy schedule of both inshore regattas in the Solent and cross-channel races, including the Vice Admiral’s Cup in May and the Rolex Fastnet Race in August.
+RORC is involved in the organisation of offshore racing events around the world and hosts a busy schedule of both inshore regattas in the Solent and cross-channel races, including the Vice Admiral’s Cup and the Rolex Fastnet Race.

 In Cowes, the RORC maintains two locations: the RORC Cowes Clubhouse and the Disrespect in which the RORC Race Team are based.
 The RORC Cowes Clubhouse is located at the water’s edge at the end of the Parade.
-The Cowes Clubhouse grounds possess unrivalled sea views over the Solent, and provide a perfect spot to have lunch and watch the days sailing.
-The Clubhouse is renowned for hosting a variety of social events throughout the year, for members, visiting yachtsmen and guests.
-The Clubhouse also has twelve bedrooms; four with en-suite facilities and a further eight well-appointed bedrooms with adjacent bath or shower rooms.
+Its grounds possess unrivalled sea views over the Solent and provide a perfect spot for members, visiting yachtsmen and guests to have lunch and watch the day’s sailing.
+The Clubhouse also has twelve well-appointed bedrooms, four of which have en-suite facilities.

 Royal London Yacht Club

-The Royal London YC (RLYC) is limited to just 500 members, but has a busy calendar of both racing and social events.
-Originally founded in London in 1838, the club’s home is an elegant pair of Regency houses on The Parade in Cowes, with some of the finest views across the Solent.
+The Royal London Yacht Club (RLYC) has a full programme of both racing and social events, including an active Younger Members’ division.
+Originally founded in London in 1838, membership is exclusive, limited to just 500.
+The Club’s home since 1868 is an elegant Regency house on The Parade in Cowes, with some of the finest views across the Solent.

 Island Sailing Club